alexlance/am/README.md

     # use env var FAST=1 to run commands using ssh -f, for backgrounded execution
     # this speeds up command execution when targeting a lot of servers
-    FAST=1 am lots-and-lots-of-servers 'runs a command, but the output is going to be all jumbled up'
+    FAST=1 am pattern-that-matches-many-servers 'run a command, the output is going to be all jumbled up'